 Watch for changing savings account rates

-Some banks have been gradually increasing interest rates in response to the Federal Reserve, which has increased its benchmark interest rate three times in recent months.
-The Fed last hiked rates in March by a quarter percentage point.
-It’s anticipated that the central bank’s rate-setting committee will increase rates at least two more times in 2018.
+Some banks have been gradually increasing interest rates in response to the Federal Reserve, which has increased its benchmark interest rate multiple times in recent months.
+The Fed last hiked rates in June by a quarter percentage point.
+It’s anticipated that the central bank’s rate-setting committee will increase rates two more times in 2018.

 Though this could mean you’ll pay more interest on credit cards and auto loans, it also could mean higher interest rates on savings accounts.
 Keep an eye out for the ripple effects of the Fed’s decisions.